AlfredHealth

 Herpes is spread through skin to skin contact during vaginal, oral or anal sex.
 It can also be passed on during kissing, rimming and genital rubbing.

-Herpes is most contagious when there are symptoms such as a cold sore or genital blister or sore, but can also be passed on when there are no symptoms or minor symptoms such as an itch or tingling.
+Herpes is most contagious when there are symptoms such as a cold sore or genital blister or sore.
+Herpes can also be passed on when there are no symptoms or minor symptoms such as an itch or tingling.

 Many people have no symptoms during the initial infection or recurrences.